TacType Ceramic Keycaps Review | The Zirconia Ceramic Alternative

 6.25U Spacebar25 g

-Even a 1U key is 4–4.5 g, and the 6.25U spacebar is 25 g—clearly heavier than typical ABS/PBT keycaps.
+With a 1U key weighing 4–4.5 g and a 6.25U spacebar at 25 g, the configuration is clearly heavier than typical ABS/PBT keycaps.

 Greenkeys fabicon topGreenkeys Office